-Sinusitis is an inflammation, or swelling, of the tissue lining the sinuses.
-Normally, sinuses are filled with air.
+Sinusitis is one of the most common conditions being treated by sinus specialists in Singapore.
+It is an inflammation, or swelling, of the tissue lining the sinuses.
+Normally, the sinuses are filled with air.
 But when they become blocked and filled with fluid, germs (bacteria, viruses, and fungi) can grow and cause an infection.
 Conditions that can cause sinus blockage include the common cold, allergic rhinitis (swelling of the lining of the nose), nasal polyps (small growths in that lining), or a deviated septum (a shift in the nasal cavity).

-Patients with sinusitis frequently present with yellowish-green nasal discharge with nasal congestion, fever, headaches or even facial pain.
+Patients with sinusitis frequently present with yellowish-green nasal discharge with nasal congestion, fever, headaches, or even facial pain (particularly around the eyes, nose, and forehead).
 It is important to differentiate allergic rhinitis from sinusitis since they can be very similar in presentation.
 In severe cases of sinusitis, they can have hyposmia (decreased sense of smell) or even anosmia (total loss of sense of smell).

-Dr Dennis Chua is an accomplished ENT specialist that has managed several patients with anosmia (loss of smell) or hyposmia (decreased smell).
+Dr. Dennis Chua is an accomplished ENT specialist that has managed several patients with anosmia (loss of smell) or hyposmia (decreased smell).

 Nasal polyps are benign lumps in the nose that can result in anosmia (loss of smell) or hyposmia (decreased sensation of smell).
 Anosmia/hyposmia can result in sensation of taste whilst eating and this can result in a decrease in quality of life for the individual.
 These polyps can be safely removed via a functional endoscopic sinus surgery under IGS (Image Guided Surgery) to improve the safety and greatly reduce complication rate.